WeGo Public Transit: History

-The MTA took over operation of the Music City Star, now WeGo Star, commuter train in 2008 after initial service began in 2006.

-Clarksville, TN is one step closer to having commuter rail to Nashville, after a firm was selected to conduct a study.
-The Regional Transportation Authority has hired the firm of Parsons Brinkerhoff to conduct a study to provide consensus among the RTA, the Nashville Area MPO, the Clarksville Urbanized Area MPO and community stakeholders on cost-effective transit improvements to serve the northwest area of Middle Tennessee.

-Music City Central

-In May 2007, MTA began construction of Music City Central at a cost of $54,000,000, a downtown transfer station that replaced the outdoor Downtown Transit Mall on Deaderick Street.
-The facility opened to the public on Oct.
-26, 2008.
-Music City Central is a two-story facility with climate-controlled waiting areas.
-Riders can buy tickets, check bus schedules, and shop at a convenience store or Dunkin' Donuts located at the facility.
-A multi-story public parking garage is located above the transfer portion of the facility.

-BRT (Bus Rapid Transit) Lite

-56 Gallatin Road BRT Lite
+Former BRT Lite projects

-After years of study, MTA secured taxpayer funding to purchase the vehicles necessary for a bus rapid transit (BRT) light line.
-On September 27, 2009, MTA implemented the first phase of its new BRT service on the Gallatin Road corridor, designated as route 56 Gallatin Road BRT Lite.
+After years of study, the MTA secured taxpayer funding to purchase the vehicles necessary for a bus rapid transit (BRT) light line.
+On September 27, 2009, the MTA implemented the first phase of its new BRT service on the Gallatin Road corridor, designated as route 56 Gallatin Road BRT Lite.
 Covering 12 mi, this BRT service operates from Music City Central to the edge of Sumner County just north of RiverGate Mall.
 Passengers experience fewer stops and more frequent buses as they travel along one of Nashville's busiest corridors on all new 60 ft, articulated, fuel-efficient hybrid buses.
 BRT buses stop at designated stops that are marked with a green "BRT stop" sign.
 During the second phase of BRT in spring 2010, more customer amenities were added.
 Gallatin Road intersections have Green Light Extenders that allow the traffic signals to stay green longer as a bus approaches.
 In addition, each station stop features new enhanced passenger waiting areas.

-55 Murfreesboro Pike BRT Lite

 A second high use corridor was identified for implementation and funding goes along Murfreesboro Pike.
 The 55 Murfreesboro Pike BRT Lite, which began service on Monday, April 1, 2013, comes three years after the 56 Gallatin Road BRT Lite, a 12-mile stretch from downtown's Music City Central to RiverGate Mall, began service.
 The Murfreesboro Pike BRT Lite stretches from downtown to the Antioch area near the Global Mall at the Crossings, formerly Hickory Hollow Mall.